sassoftware/viya4-iac-aws/docs/user/Darksite_Experimental.md

 - Josh Coburn
 - Matthias Ender

-## viya4-aws-darksite Instructions
+## Dark Site Deployment Instructions

-This project contains documentation and helper scripts to facilitate a Dark Site (Air-Gapped) deployment of Viya to an AWS EKS Kubernetes cluster.
+This project contains documentation and helper scripts to facilitate a Dark Site deployment of Viya to an AWS EKS Kubernetes cluster.
 A checklist for the steps that are necessary to successfully deploy Viya in a dark site environment is provided.
-The documentation provides guidance on how to perform a Viya deployment using additional tools and procedures not present in the base viya4-aws-iac project, so it leverages the viya4-iac-aws (IAC) and viya4-deployment (DAC) GitHub projects for most of the heavy lifting.
+The documentation provides guidance on how to perform a Viya deployment using additional tools and procedures not present in the base `viya4-aws-iac` project.
+This documentation is intended to add to the existing project documentation and provide some additional instructions required to succeed with a Viya 4 deployment in a Dark Site scenario.

-The dark site deployment guidelines within this document were tested with the IAC And DAC versions noted.
-Keep in mind that behavior can change if using a newer version of IAC or DAC so you may need to adapt these instructions to adjust for different behavior.
+The dark site deployment guidelines within this document were tested with the IAC And DAC versions noted above.
+Keep in mind that behavior can change if using a newer version of IAC or DAC so you may need to adapt these instructions to adjust for any different behavior.

 ## Using these guidelines

-These guidelines outline the AWS resources that comprise an example Dark Site configuration and provide the instructions for using IAC and DAC to create and EKS private cluster and deploy Viya to that cluster.
+These guidelines outline the AWS resources that comprise a hypothetical Dark Site configuration and provide the instructions for using IAC and DAC to create an EKS private cluster and deploy Viya to that cluster.

 ## Creating a Dark Site environment